The Medical College Admission Test (MCAT) at a Glance

-- It has three sections:
+- It has four sections:

 - Take the exam by June of the calendar year you will apply to medical school (the summer after your junior year, for example, if you plan to apply the fall of your senior year).